 These are all valid questions and not knowing the answers can be pretty scary.
 But you are not alone.
 Hundreds of people are arrested for driving under the influence of alcohol every week.
 It is important to remember that winning a DUI case is possible.

 Speaking to an experienced DUI Lawyer is the first step.
-An experienced and knowledgeable Pittsburgh DUI Lawyer can help you determine your options and fight your charges so you can move forward with your life.
+An experienced and knowledgeable Pittsburgh DUI Defense Lawyer can help you determine your options and fight your charges so you can move forward with your life.

 It is very possible for first time DUI offenders to be accepted into diversionary programs like the ARD Program, in which you may be able to keep your license or even have your criminal record wiped clean.

 We don’t get paid unless you get paid.

 Pennsylvania has strict drunk driving laws and depending on your blood alcohol content level (BAC) at the time of arrest, you could be facing jail time, license suspension and hefty fines.